jhgarner/Xest-Window-Manager/src/README.md

 it.
 It's got tons of comments though if you want to look inside.
 In general, I found writing the TH code relatively painless once I gave up on quasiquotes and Coercible.

-It also has some code to reduce the duplication required by the Capability library and the lack of partially applied types in GHC.
-I'm not totally sure that the end result is more readable and am happy to consider other options.